cognitedata/cdp-spark-datasource/README.md

 ## Reading and writing Cognite Data Platform resource types:

-cdp-spark-datasource supports reads from, and writes to, assets, time series, tables, data points and events.
+cdp-spark-datasource supports reads from, and writes to, assets, time series, raw tables, data points and events.

 ### Reading